 The Elite 90 award was created to recognize the true essence of student-athletes by honoring individuals who have reached the pinnacle of competition at the national championship level in their sport, while also achieving the highest academic standard among their peers.
-The award is presented in every sport, every division, and goes to the student-athlete who has the highest cumulative grade-point average of all student-athletes on all teams competing at the finals site.
-Each institution that has at least one student-athlete qualify for the final round/site is eligible to nominate a student-athlete for the award.
+The award is presented in every sport, every division, and goes to the student-athlete who has the highest cumulative grade-point average of all student-athletes competing at the finals site.
 One student-athlete per championship will receive the award, and the announcement of the winner will be made at the finals site.

 Institutions that wish to nominate a student-athlete must do so through an online nomination process.
-For more information or access the online form and submit a nomination, go to ncaa.org.
+For more information or to access the online form and submit a nomination, click here.